getsentry/sentry-laravel/README.md

 composer require sentry/sentry-laravel
 ```

-Enable capturing unhandled exception to report to Sentry by making the following change to your `bootstrap/app.php`:
+Enable capturing unhandled exception to report to Sentry by making the following change:

+1. If you are creating a new project from `laravel 11`, or upgrading from `laravel 10` to `laravel 11`, and have restructured your project, please refer to the following change to your `bootstrap/app.php`:

 ```php {filename:bootstrap/app.php}
 <?php